 Students are encouraged to apply early.
 Applicants who need an early decision due to an invitation from another program should contact Dr. Elizabeth Yao, director at elizyao@iu.edu.
 An early acceptance from the Piano Academy is usually possible if admission is certain.

-Eligibility: Accepting serious pianists, ages 12-19.
+Eligibility: Accepting serious pianists, ages 12-19, who are able to practice multiple hours per day and play early advanced/advanced piano literature (example: Beethoven sonatas, Chopin nocturnes).
 Exceptionally advanced students younger than 12-years may be admitted by special permission of the director.

 Registration:Complete the online registration form and pay only the Non-Refundable Registration Fee - $100.